Health Care Provider Resources

 Incorporate Developmental Questions in All Well-Child Visits

 How a child plays, learns, speaks, and acts offers important clues about the child’s development.
 Developmental milestones are things most children can do by a certain age.
-These checklists provide a framework for discussing the social/emotional, language/communication, cognitive and physical development of a child.
+The following checklists provide a framework for discussing the social/emotional, language/communication, cognitive and physical development of a child.

-- Kids Health from Nemours- http://kidshealth.org/parent/A checkup also is an opportunity for your doctor to talk to you about developmental and safety issues and for you ask questions you might have about your child’s overall health.
-See more resources here!
+Kids Health from Nemours- A checkup also is an opportunity for you to talk to families about developmental and safety issues as well as the child’s overall health.
+See more resources here: